Last Update: 7 May 2021

-Following the continued decline in the number of Covid-19 cases in the country, the Thai authorities have decided to gradually relax the restrictive measures that was decided in January to restrain the spread of the epidemic in the country.
+Due to the recent increase in the number of Covid-19 cases in Thailand, the government quickly took new measures to stop the spread of the virus in the country.

-Bangkok and its four neighbouring provinces of Pathum Thani, Nonthaburi, Samut Prakan and Nakhon Pathom, are likely to be declared COVID-19 Red zones, under which stricter measures will be imposed, such as all eateries closing at 12h00 and being banned from consumption or sale of alcohol.
+Likewise, Bangkok and its four neighboring provinces of Pathum Thani, Nonthaburi, Samut Prakan and Nakhon Pathom, are likely to be declared COVID-19 Red zones, under which stricter measures will be imposed, such as all eateries closing at 9pm and being banned from consumption or sale of alcohol.

 Additionally, local authorities in several locations are enforcing strict controls on top of the governmental measures and require arrivals from high-risk areas to isolate themselves at their residence or a designated facility for 14 days.

 The flight ban is currently in effect but some commercial flights that are operated by specific airlines have resumed.
 Meanwhile, Thailand has eased some travel measures and foreigners can now transit at local airports since 01 March 2021.